Cuisine of Antebellum America: Whiskey

-While rum had been a symbol of independence in the antebellum United States, whiskey evolved to a symbol of nationalism.
+While rum was a symbol of independence in the antebellum United States, whiskey evolved to a symbol of nationalism.
 An American author of The Distiller declared that it should be "the particular aim of the American distiller to make a spirit purely American, entirely the produce of our country."

 In the early antebellum U.S., the Scotch-Irish formed the largest group of immigrants in the United States, many of them settling in Appalachia and bringing with them whiskey.
 Due to its ability to be produced anywhere there are grains, whiskey could be distilled cheaply in any part of the United States.
 Although early taxation existed on whiskey, leading to such incidents as the Whiskey Rebellion, in 1802 American-made whiskey could be sold throughout the country duty-free.
 Kentucky doctor Daniel Drake proclaimed, "furnish us sturdy republicans with whiskey at so cheap a rate that the poorest man in the community can get drunk as often as his wealthiest neighbor – so that our boasted equality does not entirely rest on the basis of our political institutions."